mgboot/ai-tutor/README.md

 	• This system ensures the student doesn't sit in a class/lecture not really understanding some basic pieces and waste time when they could be evaluated and redirected to what will help them most right now.
 Once they have that they will more quickly catch back up with the class and be able to take advantage of the new learnings with a solid base.
 ![image](https://github.com/user-attachments/assets/49b2d5fe-ecff-498d-a243-39635d4adec9)

+## Another Example
+* Student is studying canine breeds and characteristics.
+* The AI Tutor (Quiz Creator) generates a multiple choice quiz with questions about different dog breed groups, physical traits, and origins.
+* The AI tutor (Evaluator) identifies that the student consistently misidentifies terrier breeds, confusing them with sporting dogs, while correctly answering questions about hounds, working dogs, and toy breeds.
+* The AI Tutor (Info Reviewer) provides the student with targeted materials about terrier characteristics, history, and distinctive features, including visual examples comparing terriers to sporting breeds.
+* The AI Tutor (Quiz Creator) then develops a focused follow-up quiz specifically on terrier identification and classification to ensure the knowledge gap is addressed.
+* This approach prevents the student from proceeding with a fundamental misunderstanding that would impair their ability to correctly classify breeds in more advanced contexts, ensuring they build knowledge on a solid foundation.